If you’re trying to build a successful blog then you know how hard it can be.

-If you’re visually creative, you can spend time choosing a website theme, designing a logo and finding the right colours to match your personality.
+If you’re visually creative, you can spend time choosing a website theme, designing a logo, and finding the right colors to match your personality.

 Let me explain…

-In other words, they have a problem that needs solving and you and your car are the solution.
+In other words, they have a problem that needs solving (they need to get somewhere), and you (and your car) are the solution.

 Do You Really Know Your Audience?

-But if that were true, your blog would be making money and you wouldn’t be reading this.
+But if that were true and you were offering them what they want, your blog would be making money, and you wouldn’t be reading this.
 Sometimes we think we know what our audience wants because it’s what we want, but that’s not always true.

-You can take two different groups within the make-money-online niche — one searching for a work-at-home job and the other a side hustle.
-On the surface, they may seem like similar groups of people but dig a little deeper and you’ll find that they’re very different.
+You can take two different groups who want to make money — one searching for a work-at-home job and the other a side hustle.
+On the surface, they seem like similar groups of people.
+But dig deeper, and you’ll find that they are very different.

 How different could they be?